Complaints

-The Association administers two distinct complaints processes under separate legislation.
+The Association administers two complaints processes:

 Building Officials’ Association Act